ioccc-src/winner/bugs.md

 ## STATUS: INABIAF - please **DO NOT** fix

-If the BASIC file cannot be opened for reading or the output file cannot be opened for writing the program will crash.
+If the BASIC file cannot be opened for reading or the output file cannot be opened for writing the program will very likely crash or do something funny.
 This is not a bug but a feature.
-Please do not fix this except for the challenge.
+Please do not fix this except for the challenge to yourself.

 Please also note that for `clang` you have to use [dds.alt](1991/dds/dds.alt.c) not [dds.c](1991/dds/dds.c).